 Packs in this range are the largest.
 When your longest days may even require a headlamp at the start or finish (or both), this is likely the ticket for you.
 This size crosses over into the ultralight backpacking range and may be a good choice for fast and light overnight trips.

 Ease of Cleaning

 The ease of cleaning correlates somewhat directly with how easy the bladder is to fill.
-Hydration bladders that could be opened entirely on one end were hands-down the most effortless style to keep clean.
+Hydration bladders that could be opened entirely on one end are hands-down the most effortless style to keep clean.
 These allow you to reach into the bag, wash, scrub, and dry to your heart's content.
 The narrower the bladder's opening, the more challenging it is to clean thoroughly.
-While we realize the cleaning of a hydration pack's innards isn't likely to occur as often as it should, the one time we are militant about cleaning is when we fill up with liquids that contain sugar.
+While we realize the cleaning of a hydration bladder's innards isn't likely to occur as often as it should, the one time we are militant about cleaning is when we fill up with liquids that contain sugar.
 Why is this so important?
 When you combine a moist and frequently warm environment with sugar, you've got a breeding ground for bacteria.
 Keeping your pack clean also helps avoid that nasty tasting water that so many of us have had the misfortune of ingesting.